sivwizinbiznilva/slides/update/slides.md

 ![DET](DET.jpg)

+#Questions:
+1. Have we determined if Biology is complex?
+3. If not, we may be designing it wrong
+  - Are we using scientific experiments as engineering tests?
+2. If so, are we designing it as such?

 #The Process
 - There are two processes classifications that we can consider for engineering bioelectronics:
  1. The Engineering Method